 How To Treat Nematodes In An Aquarium

 Treatment usually consists of an internal and external chemical treatment using medicated food to treat the internal parasites.
-Chemicals such as Fenbendazole or Methylene Blue generally effectively treat many types of roundworm and parasitic infection.
+Chemicals such as Fenbendazole or Methylene Blue generally treat many types of roundworm and parasitic infections effectively.

 You should always check with a veterinarian or at least with your local fish store before purchasing and using any medications.